jdleslie/fuse-faux-letterpress/README.md

 # fuse-faux-letterpress
-Faux Letterpress printing  with Fiskars Fuse
+Faux Letterpress printing with Fiskars Fuse, see the GitHub wiki for [project notes](/wiki/)

 ## Brayer Support